Why the thin air of Mexico City plays havoc with F1 cars

 Getty Images

-Although Pirelli is bringing its softest compounds to Mexico, the circuit can be harsh on the tyres.
-That’s partly due to graining — the small tears and scratches on the surface of the rubber caused by tyres sliding across the track.
+Pirelli is bringing a wide range of compounds to Mexico in 2025, in recognition of how the circuit can be harsh on the tyres.
+It’s partly due to graining — the small tears and scratches on the surface of the rubber caused by tyres sliding across the track.
 This is exacerbated by the low downforce which reduces grip in corners.

 Track temperature is also a bigger issue in Mexico, once again due to the thinner air which deflects less of the sunlight before it hits the track.
 That often results in the asphalt getting considerably hotter than the air temperature, raising the risk of tyres overheating.